ewanhowell5195/ModelApplier/README.md

 - `Apply Painting`: Sets the painting variant to use on the held painting.
 Custom Painting variants are [defined using datapacks](https://minecraft.wiki/w/Painting_variant_definition).

 ## SlotApplier
-Assign any held item to a specific equipment slot.
+Assign any held item to a specific equipment slot, allowing it to be equipped in that slot.
 1. Open `ModelApplier`
 2. Choose `SlotApplier`
 3. Pick the slot you want.